liferay-search/liferay-docs/en/developer/appdev/articles/03-service-builder/04-business-logic-with-service-builder/02-creating-local-services/03-implementing-methods-to-get-and-count-entities.markdown

 - `reindex`
 - `search`

-Since these methods operate in read-only transactions, @product@ optimizes their performance.
+Since these methods operate in read-only transactions, @sharepoint@ optimizes their performance.
 Transactional service methods that don't have the read-only setting operate in regular transactions.